European Journal of Organic Chemistry

 Manuscripts should be submitted online.
 The URL is:

-Authors can follow the progress of their manuscript on their personal homepage, which is created automatically upon initial registration.
+Authors can follow the progress of their manuscript through Editorial Manager.

 The correspondence author of a Microreview will receive a PDF file of his/her paper restricted to 50 printouts; the correspondence author of other articles will receive a PDF file restricted to 25 printouts.
-Colour figures can be reproduced.
-Unless the editor deems colour to be essential for the understanding of a paper, authors will be requested to make a contribution towards the costs of colour reproduction.
-Details will be provided after acceptance of the manuscript.
+Colour figures are free of charge and the use of colour whenever it is suitable to enhance the presentation of results is encouraged.

 We encourage authors to submit pictures for the cover page.
-A template, eurjoccover.pdf, is available under the link "Author Guidelines" on our journal homepage (http://www.eurjoc.org).
+A template, is available under "Author Guidelines" on our journal homepage.

 Manuscripts containing animal experiments must include a statement that permission was obtained from the relevant national or local authorities.
 The institutional committees that have approved the experiments must be identified and the accreditation number of the laboratory or of the investigator given where applicable.
 If no such rules or permissions are in place in the country where the experiments were performed, then this must also be clearly stated.
 Manuscripts with experiments with human subjects or tissue samples from human subjects must contain a disclaimer in the Experimental Section to state that informed, signed consent was obtained from either the patient or next of kin.